Excess Verdicts And Direct Actions

 In one of our cases, a man was struck and hurt while in a crosswalk.
 The man offered to settle the case for $15,000, but the insurance company turned down the offer.
 At trial, the jury returned a verdict for the injured man of $200,000.
 The insurance company ended up liable for the full $200,000.

 Typically, the wronged or injured party will sue the defendant it believes responsible for causing the injuries or damage.
 If the defendant is insured, the insurance company may take over the defense or settle with the plaintiff, or if the case is tried to verdict, pay all or part of the judgment owed by the defendant.
 In some cases, it may save time and overall expense to bring a lawsuit directly against the insurance company.
 This is called a direct action.

 If instituting a direct action, however, you must not only prove the facts of the case, including your injury and the defendant’s liability, but you must also be able to prove that the defendant was covered by the insurer you are suing, and that the insurance covers the type of damage in your case.
 We analyze your case from the outset and determine whether or not a direct action lawsuit is the best route toward getting you a recovery most quickly and successfully.

-If you learn that your insurance company turned down a reasonable settlement offer that forced you into a damaging trial, or if you are unsure of who is the proper liable party in a potential lawsuit, contact the experienced insurance litigators at Mannion Lowe & Oksenendler, A Professional Corporation for professional advice and effective representation.
+If you learn that your insurance company turned down a reasonable settlement offer that forced you into a damaging trial, or if you are unsure of who is the proper liable party in a potential lawsuit, contact the experienced insurance litigators at Mannion Lowe & Oksenendler, P.C. for professional advice and effective representation.
 Call 800-724-6188, or send us an email today.